Maggie Brown (singer)

 Maggie Brown (born February 10, 1963) is an American singer, spoken word artist, and music producer.
-A native of Chicago, Illinois, United States, Brown sings in many genres: jazz, blues, R&B, soul, and spoken word.
+Brown sings in many genres: jazz, blues, R&B, soul, and spoken word.
 Her singing style has been described by James Walker as "transcend[ing] limitations and genres, while still maintaining her unique unmistakable voice."
-She is a protege of Oscar Brown Jr. and Abbey Lincoln.
+She is the daughter of Oscar Brown Jr., and was mentored by him and Abbey Lincoln.
 She uses music to educate, what she calls "edutainment", a word that she learned from her father.
 She gives talks and demonstrations on music and African American musical history.
 She performs with her sister, Africa Brown.
 They perform their work and their father's work.

 Early life

 Born in Chicago, Illinois and raised in the Hyde Park neighborhood, Brown grew up in a musical household, experiencing rehearsals and jam sessions.
 Brown is the daughter of Oscar Brown Jr. and Maxine Fleming.
 She studied music, theater and voice at Columbia College Chicago.
 Brown was 15 when she had her professional debut.
 Her professional debut was at the Body Politic Theatre in Chicago.